All Episodes

 I'm doing just fine.

-I have taken a second job at a grocery at a little convenience store called Hucks.
+I have taken a second job at a grocery, at a little convenience store called Hucks.

-I've never in my life tried Bred Bull because I can't afford a three dollar and fifty cent energy drink you own a try it with vodka.
+I've never in my life tried Red Bull because I can't afford a $3.50 energy drink.

 It is a joke.

-And they come in there, and they go crazy because they've never had to pay for it themselves ever.
+And they come in there and they go crazy because they've never had to pay for it themselves ever.

-Well, I know, see, but this is the point about all this.
+Now, this is the point about all this.

 The point about all this is that this is the greatest country with the greatest economy in the history of humanity.